 Nothing is more peaceful or relaxing than sitting around a warm crackling campfire while gazing up at a star-dusted night sky.
 Probably why one of my favorite pastimes while camping is roasting marshmallows, especially when we're making smores that melt in your mouth!
 I also get a big kick out of watching other's trying to keep their marshmallows from melting and falling into the fire or bursting into a flaming mass of sticky goo!
 Since camping season is upon us, I thought I would post a few basic safety tips we try to follow when we are camping, especially in the backcountry:

-1. Make sure you call the local forest ranger station to find out about Fire restrictions in the area where you will be camping.
+1. We always make sure we call the local forest ranger station to find out about Fire restrictions in the area where we will be camping.
 Some areas may even require permits.

 3. Before we even consider building a campfire, we make sure that we have brought along the following:

 A Fire Extinguisher, At least 15 gallons of water, a shovel, rake and a bucket.
 If you are camping in an developed campground with water, it doesn’t hurt to pack a lightweight expandable garden hose.

 4. If campfires are allowed, we always use an existing campfire ring when possible.
 If you have to construct your own, it is important that you pick a SAFE place for digging your fire pit.
 NEVER dig a fire pit under low hanging branches that can easily catch fire.
 Always try to pick a large clearing devoid of trees or bushes.

 5. Once we have selected our spot, we use a rake or hand spade to clear the area of combustible material (pine needles, dry leaves, or twigs), leaving just a layer of dirt.
 Save the debris you have raked up in a pile far away from your campfire ring, as they will make good starter material for future campfires.
 I try to clear an area that is at least 20 feet in diameter.
 That way if live embers pop out of the fire, as they always do, nothing will catch on fire.